mk12/luminosity/STYLE.md

 `Data.ByteString.Internal` instead of `Data.Maps` and
 `Data.ByteString.Internals`.

-Avoid large modules.
+Avoid bloated modules.
 Each module should accomplish a specific task.
-Modules should be named and given responsibilities logically.

-The functions within modules should be organized in whichever way makes it easier to follow when reading top to bottom.
-This usually means functions should be declared before used, but not necessarily.
-Short functions usually look better near the top of the file, while the real work of the module is done further down.

 Misc
 ----